5ymph0en1x/SyBrain/README.md

 Configuration

-Just replace the key and secret fields with yours and ajust the number of contracts traded per position in sybrain.py
+Just replace the key and secret fields with yours and adjust the number of contracts traded per position in sybrain.py

 ------------------------------------